envytools/envytools/hwdocs/bus/bars.rst

 A particularly important subarea of MMIO space is PMC, the card's master control.
 This subarea is present on all nvidia GPUs at addresses 0x000000 through 0x000fff.
-It contains the card chipset information, Big Red Switches for engines that can be turned off, and master interrupt control.
+It contains GPU id information, Big Red Switches for engines that can be turned off, and master interrupt control.
 It's described in more detail in :ref:`pmc`.